NavigationContentFooter

 Provisioning Block Storage volumes

 Cloud providers such as Scaleway provide and default StorageClasses for their managed Kubernetes products.
 StorageClasses define the classes of storage the provider can offer for the cluster.
-The user can list the StorageClasses available to by using the command kubectl get storageclass.
+The user can list the StorageClasses available by using the command kubectl get storageclass.

 Scaleway provides Block Storage as its StorageClass, meaning that we offer persistent storage for Kapsule clusters via our Block Storage product.